DIY Raised Stencil on Furniture

 So we grabbed a new piece of wood and replaced the top.
 Learn more about how to replace a dresser top in this black vintage farmhouse dresser makeover.

 *There are a lot of details about painting furniture that I won’t cover in this tutorial.
 Just because I want to really focus on this specific stenciled dresser technique.
-Get more tips and tricks about painting furniture here.
+Get more shabby chic dresser ideas for your next painting project here, and get more tips and tricks about painting furniture here.

 Creamy white dresser with raised stencil